 The following payment methods are supported:

-- Pay with Google, including Android Pay
+- Google Pay, including Android Pay

 Note that in all cases, your customer must have an active payment method available.
 If they do not, we encourage you to show a traditional checkout form instead.